Covid19Efforts/covidshots/Readme.md

+Use this website to find free vaccine slots
 ### Advantages over Cowin
 1. You can query across sevaral states, and districts at once.
 Eg. All vaccination centres in Delhi which have covishield available
 1. You can be alerted when a vaccination slot becomes available.